decentralized-identity/identifiers-discovery/agenda.md

 1. Welcome and introductions
 2. [ID WG participation tracking](https://docs.google.com/spreadsheets/u/1/d/12hFa574v5PRrKfzIKMgDTjxuU6lvtBhrmLspfKkN4oE/edit#gid=1245330243)
 3. Agenda creation/review/prioritization
+4. Vacation schedule?
-4. Continued discussion of `did:keri`
+5. Continued discussion of `did:keri` and relation to other DID methods
-5. `did:oyd` method introduction: content-based addressing, does not rely on a blockchain, using event log for updates
+6. `did:oyd` method introduction: content-based addressing, does not rely on a blockchain, using event log for updates
-6. Other topics?
+7. Other topics?

 ### Attendees